hannobraun/rum/README.md

 moment, there's just a sample Rust program that is compiled to JavaScript and run with node.js.

 All of this is pretty raw at the moment.
-It has only been tested on Ubuntu 13.10 64-bit.
+It has only been tested on recent versions of Ubuntu (64 bit).

 ## Prerequisites